 And this rule doesn’t just apply for home items.
 It’s something I follow when it comes to clothing, shoes, purses, you name it!
 If I buy a new sweater, I find an old one that I haven’t worn in years and donate it immediately.
 In fact, I love this tip on putting a donation bag directly into your closet so you’re constantly purging!

 We’ve talked about “secret storage” many times here on the blog.
 Essentially, it’s a way to hide everyday items within your home in a pleasing, unobtrusive manner.

-For example, this bench holds all of our electronics, DVDs, and games.
-Everything is concealed, so from the outside it looks neat and tidy.
+For example, a bench can hold all of our electronics, DVDs, and games.
+Everything is concealed, so from the outside, it looks neat and tidy.

 While this tall white dresser (from this post) holds all of our craft supplies, my photography equipment, and some not-being-used-right-now home decor items. #sneakysneaky